wordpress security scan

 Hidden links, injected keywords, or content you did not create appears in posts or pages.

 In 2026, many types of malware are designed to only show up under specific conditions, such as for search engine visitors or mobile users.
-That means your site might look normal to you while still affecting real users.

-3. The Fastest Way: Use Jetpack Security
+The Fastest Way: Use Jetpack Security

 Step-by-step:

-2. Connect your site to a WordPress.com account.
+2. Connect your site to a WordPress.com account

-3. Choose a Jetpack Security plan to enable malware scanning and backups.
+3. Choose a Jetpack Security plan to enable malware scanning and backups

-4. Go to Jetpack → Security and turn on malware scanning.
+4. Go to Jetpack → Security and turn on malware scanning

-5. Run your first scan.
-Jetpack will check your files and key site areas for altered code, injected scripts, and known threats.
+Jetpack will check your files, database, and core WordPress system for altered code, injected scripts, and known malware patterns.

 Why Jetpack is a strong option for most users